EpiKK30/sqlalchemy-challenge/README.md

 ### Temperature Stats Route
 Returns a JSON list of temperature statistics (minimum, average, and maximum) for a specified start or start-end range, enabling users to access temperature data for specific periods.

-Follow the provided hints and guidelines to ensure successful completion of the project.
-Happy vacation planning and enjoy your time in Honolulu, Hawaii! 🌴☀️
+### Resources Utilized
+In completing this challenge, I utilized various resources, including the GWU Bootcamp Xpert Learning Assistant, online resources, and assistance from ChatGPT.
+These resources provided valuable guidance and support throughout the project, contributing to its successful completion.